-I received a bachelors of science dual degree in Biology and Psychology from the University of Georgia as part of the Honors Program.
-There I pursued undergraduate research under the mentorship of L. Stephen Miller, Ph.D., on the neural substrates of emotional conflict processing as well as functional neuroimaging signatures of traumatic brain injury.
+I received my BS dual degree in Biology and Psychology from the University of Georgia as part of the Honors Program.
+There I pursued undergraduate research under the mentorship of L. Stephen Miller Ph.D. on the neural substrates of emotional conflict processing and neuroimaging signatures of traumatic brain injury.
 After a brief hiatus from the academic world working as a veterinary technician, I enrolled in the San Diego State University/University of California-San Diego Joint Doctoral Program in Clinical Psychology.
 My primary research mentors were Murray B. Stein, M.D., M.P.H., and Martin P. Paulus, M.D.
-My graduate research focused on the functional neuroanatomy and developmental determinants of negative valence systems function in anxiety and traumatic stress disorders.
-I pursued a clinical specialization in the psychotherapeutic treatment of anxiety and traumatic stress disorders through practicum work at the VA San Diego Healthcare System Anxiety Disorders Clinic and PTSD Clinical Team.
-I received specialized training in Prolonged Exposure (PE) and Eye Movement Desensitization and Reprocessing (EMDR), and he I am a certified EMDR provider.
+My graduate research focused on the functional neuroanatomy and developmental determinants of negative valence systems in anxiety and traumatic stress disorders.
+I also pursued a clinical specialization in the psychotherapeutic treatment of anxiety and traumatic stress disorders through practicum work at the VA San Diego Healthcare System Anxiety Disorders Clinic and PTSD Clinical Team.
+I received specialized training in Prolonged Exposure (PE) and Eye Movement Desensitization and Reprocessing (EMDR), and I am a certified Level 1 EMDR provider.
 I completed my clinical internship at the Memphis VA Medical Center and continued to pursue a clinical specialization in the treatment of traumatic stress disorders.
-There I completed VA training and certification to deliver Cognitive Processing Therapy (CPT), an empirically-supported cognitive-behavioral treatment for PTSD.
+There, I completed VA training and certification to deliver Cognitive Processing Therapy (CPT), an empirically-supported cognitive-behavioral treatment for PTSD.
 Seeking less humidity and greater sunshine, I returned to California in September 2013 to begin a T32 Biobehavioral Research Fellowship in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine under the mentorship of Dr. Amit Etkin.
-My postdoctoral research encompasses brain imaging approaches to characterizing heterogeneity in posttraumatic stress disorder, neural mechanisms underlying the therapeutic effects of prolonged exposure therapy, and investigation of novel computerized cognitive and affective training interventions for veterans with PTSD.
-My long-term career goal is to define the emotional valence-related neural mechanisms responsible for the emergence, expression, and resolution of trauma and stress-related symptomatology, and to leverage this knowledge towards the refinement of existing treatments and the development of novel treatments and preventative interventions.
+My postdoctoral research encompasses brain imaging approaches to characterizing heterogeneity in posttraumatic stress disorder, neural mechanisms underlying the therapeutic effects of prolonged exposure therapy, and investigation of novel computerized cognitive and affective training interventions for individuals with PTSD.
+My long-term career goal is to understand the neural mechanisms responsible for the emergence, expression, and resolution of trauma and stress-related symptomatology, and to leverage this knowledge towards the refinement of existing treatments and the development of novel treatments and preventative interventions.

 Honors & Awards